invoke-ai/InvokeAI/docs/installation/INSTALL_MANUAL.md

         === "Windows"

-            !!! todo " Since it requires admin privileges to create links, we will use the copy (cp) command to create your `environment.yml`"
+            !!! todo " Since it requires admin privileges to create links, we will use the copy command to create your `environment.yml`"

             ```cmd
-            cp environments-and-requirements\environment-win-cuda.yml environment.yml
+            copy environments-and-requirements\environment-win-cuda.yml environment.yml
             ```

             Afterwards verify that the file `environment.yml` has been created, either via the